ez80/84-CE-Documentation/registers.rst

   ld hl,(133212)

-How does the program know whether you are talking about byte 133213 or the actual number 133212?
+How does the program know whether you are talking about the 133213th byte or the actual number 133212?
 The parenthesis tell the program to use the number as an address.

 .. code-block:: asm

   ld hl,133212 ;let's put 133212 inside hl.
-Note, there are no parenthesis, so we're talking about the number 133212, and not byte 133213. ld a,2 ;also no parenthesis, we mean 2 ld (hl),a ;we can decide later to use it as an address, by putting the parenthesis around it.
+Note, there are no parenthesis, so we're talking about the number 133212, and not the 133213th byte. ld a,2 ;also no parenthesis, we mean 2 ld (hl),a ;we can decide later to use it as an address, by putting the parenthesis around it.
 Now we are putting the value of A, 2, inside the address stored in hl.